Eliane Elias: Biography

 In 2009, EMI Japan released Eliane Elias Plays Live.
 Light My Fire, released in 2011, features four compositions written or co-written by Elias and includes covers of songs by the Doors, Stevie Wonder, and Paul Desmond.
 In September 2011, her song "What About the Heart (Bate Bate)" was nominated for a Latin Grammy in the category of Best Brazilian Song.
-In 2012 she collaborated with bassist Marc Johnson on the album Swept Away, the Editor's and Critic's choice in 2012 Downbeat and Jazztimes magazines, respectively.
+In 2012, she collaborated with bassist Marc Johnson on the album Swept Away, the Editor's and Critics' choice in 2012 DownBeat and Jazztimes magazines, respectively.
 Her 2013 release, I Thought About You, reached No. 1 on the U.S. and French Amazon.com websites; No. 2 on iTunes U.S., France and Brazil; and No. 4 on Billboard.

-Made in Brazil, was followed by Dance of Time, which debuted at No. 1 on two Billboard: jazz and world music.
+Made in Brazil was followed by Dance of Time, which debuted at No. 1 on two Billboard: jazz and world music.
 Both Made in Brazil and Dance of Time debuted at No. 1 on iTunes in seven countries and won Grammy awards for Best Latin Jazz Album of the Year.

-Her 2019 album Love Stories reached the #1 position as Best Seller Amazon.com Latin Jazz, #1 Best Seller Amazon.com Brazilian Jazz and #2 Best Seller Amazon.com Orchestral.
+Her 2019 album Love Stories reached the No. 1 position as Best Seller Amazon.com Latin Jazz, No. 1 Best Seller Amazon.com Brazilian Jazz and No. 2 Best Seller Amazon.com Orchestral.

-Her 2021 album Mirror, Mirror, which she recorded with Chick Corea and Chucho Valdès, won the Grammy Award for Best Latin Jazz Album.
+Her 2021 album Mirror, Mirror, which she recorded with Chick Corea and Chucho Valdés, won the Grammy Award for Best Latin Jazz Album.

 Personal life

-Elias is Brazilian of Italian and Spanish descent.
+Elias is Brazilian of Lebanese descent.
 She was married to American trumpeter Randy Brecker, with whom she has a daughter, the singer/songwriter Amanda Elias Brecker, born in 1984.
 She married Marc Johnson in 1999, who plays bass in her band and co-produces her recordings.